Best Practices for Email Marketing Design

 To ensure these qualities with your email marketing design, you may examine the following elements of your email CTAs:

 - Font and text colour.
-Your choice of font will profoundly affect your CTA’s readability, as will your choice of text colour and colour scheme.
+Your font choice will profoundly affect your CTA’s readability, as will your text colour and colour scheme.
 In this regard, consider how your text colour clashes with your CTA colour and the background colour.
 Ideally, each should firmly stand out and not bleed into one another.
 Reviewing your CTA in monochrome and across different devices should offer a great starting point.

 - CTA colour.
 For that matter, your CTA colour in itself is crucial.
 Initially, consider colour psychology; does your colour effectively represent your brand?
 Does it inspire positive connotations in the context of the CTA’s purpose?
 How does it clash with your font and background?
 Finally, is it an effective CTA colour?
 Hubspot found that red CTAs visibly outperformed green ones, perhaps due to the psychological implications of each.